microsoft/semantic-kernel/docs/decisions/0023-kernel-streaming.md

 interface IKernel
 {
-    // When the develper provides a T, the Kernel will try to get the streaming data as T IAsyncEnumerable<T> StreamingRunAsync<T>(ContextVariables variables, ISKFunction function);
+    // When the developer provides a T, the Kernel will try to get the streaming data as T IAsyncEnumerable<T> StreamingRunAsync<T>(ContextVariables variables, ISKFunction function);
 }

 interface ISKFunction
 {
-    // When the develper provides a T, the Kernel will try to get the streaming data as T IAsyncEnumerable<T> StreamingInvokeAsync<T>(SKContext context);
+    // When the developer provides a T, the Kernel will try to get the streaming data as T IAsyncEnumerable<T> StreamingInvokeAsync<T>(SKContext context);
 }
 ```